 Na´ve Newcomer: Anderson plays this role, but the movie inverts the usual mechanic; rather than Anderson asking Dredd questions, Dredd gives Anderson pop quizzes throughout the film as part of her assessment.

 No Good Deed Goes Unpunished: The guy running the med center refuses to shelter Dredd and Anderson for fear of collateral damage.
-He later tries to help out Dredd's "backup" by telling them what's really going on... except they're on Ma-Ma's payroll.
+He later tries to help out Dredd's "backup" by telling what's really going on... except they're on Ma-Ma's payroll.
 He's shot dead on the spot.

 Not So Stoic: Dredd drops his usually unflappable demeanor when he's faced with rotary cannons, and runs like hell.
 Though, being Dredd, he still manages to flee in a fairly composed (given the situation!) and manly way.